 Each week Inquiring Minds brings you a new, in-depth exploration of the place where science, politics, and society collide.
 We’re committed to the idea that making an effort to understand the world around you though science and critical thinking can benefit everyone—and lead to better decisions.
 We endeavor to find out what’s true, what’s left to discover, and why it all matters with weekly coverage of the latest headlines and probing discussions with leading scientists and thinkers.

-We talk to researcher in Animal Genomics and Biotechnology at UC Davis Alison Van Eenennaam about the science of gene editing livestock.
+We talk to David Amodia, a social neuroscientist and psychology professor at NYU and the University of Amsterdam, about the science of prejudice.
 About the “Inquiring Minds” Podcast

 This week: Kishore looks back through 2018 and lays out his favorite science stories of the year.
 About the “Inquiring Minds” Podcast